godotengine/godot-docs/learning/step_by_step/singletons_autoload.rst

 more complex behavior when switching between scenes.

 First download the template from here:
-:download:`autoload.zip <files/autoload.zip>`, then open it.
+:download:`singletons_autoload.zip <files/singletons_autoload.zip>`, then unzip it.

+There are two projects within the "Singletons_AutoLoad_Example" directory.
+"Singletons_AutoLoad-Start" is the base project you should import to begin.
+"Singletons_AutoLoad-End" is the final project you can view for reference.

+In "Singletons_AutoLoad-Start"...
 Two scenes are present, scene_a.tscn and scene_b.tscn on an otherwise empty project.
-Each are identical and contain a button connected to a callback for switching to the other scene.
+Each are identical and contain a button connected to a callback for switching to the other scene as well as a Label to provide visual feedback on what scene you are on.
 When the project runs, it starts in scene_a.tscn.
 However, this currently does nothing and pressing the button does not work.

 global.gd